-- If you were depressed before and a certain antidepressant worked well, that antidepressant might be the right choice of medicine for you again.
+- If you were depressed before and a certain antidepressant worked well, that medicine might be the right choice for you again.

-- If any of your brothers or sisters, parents, uncles, or aunts had depression and a certain antidepressant worked well for them, that medicine might work for you, too.
+- If any of your brothers, sisters, parents, uncles, or aunts had depression and a certain antidepressant worked well for them, that medicine might work for you, too.

 - The choice of an antidepressant depends on your health.
-A certain antidepressant may have a bad effect on a health problem you have.
+Certain antidepressants may have a bad effect on a health problem you have.
 That medicine wouldn’t be the right choice for you.

 - Antidepressants can have side effects.
 The right medicine for you may be the one that gives you the fewest side effects.

 - The choice of an antidepressant depends on how often you have to take it.
-The less often you have to take the medicine, the easier it is for you to take all the doses you need to treat your depression.
+The less often you have to take the medicine, the easier it may be for you to take all the doses you need to treat your depression.

 - Some antidepressants cost more than others.
-Your doctor will choose an antidepressant that works for you and that you can afford.
+Your doctor will choose an antidepressant that works for you and your budget.

-- Your doctor will want to choose a medicine he or she has experience prescribing.
+- Your doctor will likely choose a medicine he or she has experience prescribing.

 - Your doctor will choose an antidepressant that will help you with symptoms like sleeplessness, anxiety, and lack of energy.